icefoxen/WorldDoc/WorldDoc.md

  * Math (LaTeX or MathML may both be worth investigating in terms of what primitives you want to be able to provide)
  * font/style span?

+Document type, relation vocabularies (ontologies)...

+We really really do want to be able to address sublanguages here.
+Code is an obvious extension!

 Some of these things, such as tables, math, perhaps images (SVG?!) are more or less their own sublanguages...